Code-Institute-Submissions/21-The-Card-Game/README.md

     * A variety of different game outcomes are possible.

     * Game outcomes are clearly communicated to the user through a pop up that appears at the end of each game telling the user how they did.
-        The pop ups inform the user :
+        The pop ups inform the user:
         - If they won by getting a score of 21.
         - If they won by beating the dealer score.
         - If they went bust ie scored over 21 therefore losing the game.
         - If the dealer went bust and therefore they win.
         - If the dealer gets 21 and therefore they lose.
         - If the dealer wins by beating their score.
         - If the game is a draw.

     * Each pop up also gives the user the option to play again so that they can continue playing.